 4. How to maintain a six-pack?

-Once you have reached your six-pack, you don’t want to lose it again.
+Once you have reached your six-pack, you want to maintain it, right?

-Thus, it is time to focus on maintaining it.
-Therefore, we need to make changes in our nutrition to keep our nice looking shape.
+In order to succeed with that, we need to make changes in our nutrition to keep our nice looking shape.

 You reached your six-pack, but how do we maintain our hardly acquired six-pack?

-The big mistake of many athletes is that they fall back into old eating habits when the diet is over.
-In itself, this is not a bad thing, it is human.
+One big mistake of many athletes is that they fall back into their old eating habits once the diet is over.
+In itself, this is not a bad thing, it is simply human.

-But this is likely to end in several thousand calories surplus which again then adhere to the body in form of fat.
+Nonetheless, this most likely results in a several thousand calories surplus which again then adheres to your body in form of fat.

 The monster cheat after a diet like Dwayne Johnson Style, where a pile of pancakes is destroyed for breakfast, will not pass you by without a trace.
 You should always keep in mind that people like Johnson did not diet for a month or two.
 He was in deficit for a very long time, thereby building up a much larger “scope” to work with.